FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 provisioning mode, but the inner TLS exchange requires that both ends authenticate each other.
 There are ways to provision a certificate, but the peer must still authenticate itself to the server with pre-existing credentials.
+As a result, any provisioning method which uses TEAP will have to address this limitation.

 ## Taxonomy of Provisioning Types

 There are two scenarios where provisioning can be done.
-The first is where provisioning is done within the EAP type, as with EAP-NOOB
+The first is where provisioning is done within the EAP method, as with EAP-NOOB
 {{RFC9140}}.
 The second is where EAP is used to obtain limited network access (e.g. as with a captive portal).
 That limited network access is then used to run IP based provisioning